FabricMC/fabric-docs/contributing.md

 ### Code Snippets {#snippets}

-When adding code blocks to pages, you're supposed to place it within the [`ExampleMod`](#develop) and reference parts of it with [snippets](https://vitepress.dev/guide/markdown#import-code-snippets).
+When adding code blocks to pages, you should place it within the [`ExampleMod`](#develop) and reference parts of it with [snippets](https://vitepress.dev/guide/markdown#import-code-snippets).
 Snippet labels should be descriptive, because that helps with maintaining them in the future.
 For example:

 ::: tabs